atapp/weatheredstrip/README.md

 The client merely dispatches the user's request to the server and, once resolved, display them in the current format.

 ## Demo
-This is a live application which can be accessed at the following link: [Weathered Strip](https://www.greghamel.com/weatheredstrip)
+A live app can be accessed at the following link: [Weathered Strip](https://www.weatheredstrip.com)